Graham George Able: Early life

 He was educated at Worksop College and went on to study Natural Sciences at Trinity College, Cambridge, where he received his MA in 1968.
 In 1969 he completed his PGCE and married Mary Susan Munro with whom he has a son, and a daughter.

 Career

 After completing his PGCE in 1969 Graham Able went on to teach at Sutton Valence School.
 In 1976 he became the Boarding Housemaster and he continued in this role until his departure in 1983.
 In 1983 he also completed an MA in Social Sciences from Durham University.
 In that year he took up the position of Second Master at Barnard Castle School and in 1988 he left Barnard Castle School and went on to become the Headmaster of Hampton School.
 During his time at Hampton School he jointly published ‘'Head to Head'’ in 1992, became a Fellow of the Royal Society of Arts in 1994, and MIoD in 1995.
 In 1996 he left Hampton School and took up the position of Master of Dulwich College in 1997.
-He retired in the Summer of 2009.
+He retired in the Summer of 2009 and was made a Fellow of Dulwich College.

+Able was Chief Executive Officer of the Alpha Plus Group, a company that owns a number of schools and colleges in Britain, from 2009 to 2014, and has been its Deputy Chairman since 2014.